 Let’s look at the United States as an example.

 According to the ASPCA, approximately 3.3 million dogs enter shelters every year.
-1.6 million are adopted, and 670,000 are euthanised.
-Around 620,000 dogs who enter shelters as strayed are returned to their owners.
+1.6 million are adopted, and 670,000 were euthanised.
+Around 620,000 dogs who entered shelters as strayed are returned to their owners.

 Interestingly enough, only 3% of cats are purchased from breeders.

-So, not accounting for stray dogs, we’re talking about millions of dogs in desperate need of a family, yet we still opt to buy from breeders.
+So, rather than accounting for stray dogs, we’re talking about millions of dogs in desperate need of a family, yet we still opt to buy from breeders.

 It’s a supply and demand problem.
 Every time we choose to support a breeder, we not only signal to the market to produce more puppies, but we also contribute to the death of dogs in shelters.